PKU-MARL/Model-Based-MARL/README.md

 in terminal to include the SUMO python packages.

 ## Custom Environments
-We support both discrete and continuous action spaces, similar to gym, in custom environment:
+We support both discrete and continuous action spaces.
+Similar to gym, you need to write reset and step functions.
+For more details please see algorithms/envs/Custom_Env.py

 1. reset ():
 ```